olaor/olaor.github.io/_posts/2021-03-23-setting-up-github.io.md

 I used to host my own [Wordpress](https://wordpress.org) blog.
 That was a major drag.
-At one point or another there would be a security hole and you would need to patch it and fix broken plugins and it's generallÿ́a lot of work for those maybe two blog posts a year.
+At one point or another there would be a security hole and you would need to patch it and fix broken plugins and it's generally a lot of work for those maybe two blog posts a year.

 ## What to do?